Intermarch3/Intermarch3.github.io/README.md

 ## Hello

-I'm Lucas and thanks for help me. i just found out about github so i'm not very good on how the site works so if you have experience and want to help i would be happy to answer you.
+I'm Lucas and i'm 15 years old.

+Thanks for help me.
+i just found out about github so i'm not very good on how the site works so if you have experience and want to help i would be happy to answer you.

 Otherwise I am French so the text and some tags are in French because I did not think to put it on github so sorry.